stakira/OpenUtau/README.md

 # OpenUtau

+OpenUtau aims to be an open source editing environment for UTAU community, with modern user experience and intelligent phonological support.

 Current stage: Alpha

 <img src="https://ci.appveyor.com/api/projects/status/github/stakira/OpenUtau?svg=true" alt="CI Badge"/>

+## How to Use

-<a href="https://ci.appveyor.com/project/stakira/openutau/build/artifacts" target="_blank">Latest Build</a>
+Download the <a href="https://ci.appveyor.com/project/stakira/openutau/build/artifacts" target="_blank">Latest Build</a>.

-## Mission
-The mission of OpenUtau is to create a open source editing environment for UTAU community, with modern user experience and intelligent phonological support.
-The ultimate goal is to make UTAU technology better and more popular.
+You will need to provide your own sound libraries and your favourite resampler.
+Put resampler exe or dll under Resamplers folder.
+Open Preferences menu to select resampler.

 ## Preview